remote-swe-user/sample-remote-swe-agents/README.md

 npx cdk deploy
 ```

+Congratulations!
+Setup is now complete.
 You can now access all features from Slack.
 Simply mention the Slack app and start assigning tasks to the agents!

+For tips on how to effectively use the agents, refer to the "Useful Tips" section below.

 ## Useful Tips